 The APIs that belong to the first category are usually denoted as "REST" or "RESTful" APIs.
-The second category comprises mostly different RPC formats.
+The second category comprises different RPC formats and some service protocols, for example, SSH.

 Second, different HTTP APIs rely on different data formats:

 - REST APIs and some RPCs (JSON-RPC, GraphQL, etc.) use the JSON format (sometimes with some additional endpoints to transfer binary data) - gRPC and some specialized RPC protocols like Apache Avro utilize binary formats (such as Protocol Buffers, FlatBuffers, or Apache Avro's own format) - Finally, some RPC protocols (notably SOAP and XML-RPC) employ the XML data format (which is considered a rather outdated practice by many developers).